 - $ = under $10

 - $$$ = over $25

-You can also find chemical exfoliators, which are made with acids or enzymes.
-They work by chemically loosening the dead skin away from newer skin.
+Chemical exfoliators are made with acids or enzymes.
+They work by chemically (and gently) loosening the dead skin away from newer skin.

 Although they might sound scary, chemical exfoliators use a very small amount of acids or enzymes diluted with a bunch of other ingredients.
 They’re more commonly used on the face, but you can find chemical body exfoliators as well.

 Why we love it: This affordable body scrub leaves skin moisturized with no residue.
 The essential oils of bergamot and orange give it a pleasing scent.
-The scrub also contains vitamin E.
+The scrub also contains vitamin E and moisturizing shea butter.

 What you should know: If you have any minor scrapes or cuts, this scrub could sting.
 It also contains fragrance, which could irritate sensitive skin.

 - may not be suitable for sensitive skin